 Waltham Abbey Gardens has not told us about their dining options.

-Waltham Abbey Gardens has not told us if they are fully wheelchair friendly.
+No, Waltham Abbey Gardens is not wheelchair friendly.

-Waltham Abbey Gardens has not told us if they are fully pushchair friendly.
+Yes, Waltham Abbey Gardens have stated they are pushchair friendly.